ess-dmsc/nexus-constructor/tests/UITests.md

 * This should only affect the width of the Instrument View area while the other components retain a fixed width.
 It should also be noticed that the Instrument View area cannot become any narrower than 300 pixels.

 Decrease the height of the window as much as possible.
-* This should cause all components of the window to reach a minimum height of 100 pixels.
+* This should cause all components beneath the menu bar to reach a minimum height of 100 pixels.

 ## JSON Display